Deco&Design - Furniture

 photo source: bringitt.com

 Another solution is to overlap the beds, but not parallel but perpendicular.
-The overlap is also made at the top of the room, with the distance between the bunk beds being much smaller than normal bunk beds.
+The overlapping is also done at the top of the room, the distance between the bunk beds is much smaller than with normal bunk beds.
 The overlap is made on the portion where the children stand with their feet.
-A corner assembly is created at height which has a shorter side because one of the beds fits under the other, shortening by one width.
-It's a solution that can save the situation when the bed meets a door or window.
+It creates a high corner assembly that has a shorter side because one of the beds goes under the other, shortening it by a width.
+It is a solution that can save the day when the bed meets a door or window.

 children beds